 Spiritual masters tell us to take a closer look at our most pleasurable experiences.
 Just beneath the surface of each experience is a perfectly still mind.
 It’s during these moments, when the mind is completely still, that the source of inner bliss is revealed.
 This is the experience we seek to repeat and retain—the perfect peace that allows us to connect with inner joy.
 This connection is what the masters mean when they tell us to “go within.”

 Meditation is the Way

-The technique developed and prescribed to help us turn within is called meditation.
 Meditation is a simple practice of postponing the constant outward flow of thought and energy from our minds.
-It’s a timeless technique that served the ancient seekers, and it works just as effectively in today’s world.
+It’s a timeless technique that served the ancient seekers.
+It works just as effectively in today’s world.
 Meditation is how you connect with your own inner source of happiness.

 If you are already familiar with a meditation technique, consider increasing your practice by increments.
 If you learned a technique but don’t practice, today is a good day to revive your practice.